| AS QUICK AS CAN BE based on

 "Yes?" encouraged Lee.

-"Ask Miss Hill to come in," Lee said and MS Bailey came back with pale Sammy.
-"I've explained to the Princess; it was my costume for tonight.
-I got busy and bored with trying to figure out what to come as so I ordered it over the web with local delivery.
+"Ask Miss Hill to come in," Lee said and Bailey came back with Sammy.
+"I've explained to the Princess.
+The costume was all my fault.
+I got busy and bored with trying to figure out what to wear tonight so I ordered it over the web with local delivery.
 Established website.
 Invoice.
 Looked legit.
 Jules reminded me and called to have them bring it to the theater.
 He was trying to make it easy on me."

 "And what was your reason for the choice of costume?" asked Lee.